aghorui/agwebsite/stuff/docs/ffmpeg-flif-gsoc-2020/gsoc-2020-ffmpeg-flif.md

    hope it to be of help to others.
 3. Make the decoder stop at a certain zoomlevel, interpolate the data and produce a lower quality image for an interlaced FLIF image.

+## Additional Points
+* The original paper on rangecoders by G. N. N. Martin was retypeset in LaTeX by us and is available [here](https://aghorui.github.io/stuff/docs/ffmpeg-flif-gsoc-2020/renc.pdf)